Lora-net/LoRaMac-node/readme.md

     13. Add a function to verify the RX frequency of window 2 for US band.
     14. Issue(#88): Bug fix in function PrepareFrame where repeated MAC commands were not handled correctly.
     15. Bug fix in OnRadioRxDone.
 Node now drops frames on port 0 with fOpts > 0.
+    16. Bug fix in OnRadioRxDone.
+Node now receives frames with fOpts > 0 when no payload is present.

 2016-05-13, V4.2.0
 * General